By Bob George

 4. How much of the car buying process can be done online?

 More customers are looking to digitally complete their car shopping process online.
-Clearly explaining the virtual car sales process on the website will help capture those customers.
+Clearly explaining the virtual car sales process on the website will help capture those customers, turning them into automobile leads.
 These digital retailing shoppers should be treated as much farther along in the buying process, especially if they are using online tools in lieu of an in-store visit.
 Consumers are investing time in the process online and should be rewarded for that with personalized, relevant follow-up communications.
 Leverage digital tools to help make the car-buying experience from home easier.

 5. Is the dealership offering home vehicle delivery, test drives, or other social distancing options?